wernerkrauss/silverstripe-fluent-export-import/README.md

 Then you can translate the content and import it again (to be done).

+## Important
+I take no warranty for any data loss.
+Please backup your database before importing translations.

 ## Configuration

 You can configure fields you don't want to export, e.g. SiteTree's URLSegment: